Existence of All Wilton Ripples of the Kawahara Equation: Abstract

 \section{Abstract}

-The existence of {all} small-amplitude Wilton ripple solutions of the Kawahara equation is proven.
-These are periodic, traveling-wave solutions that bifurcate from a two-dimensional nullspace spanned by two distinct, co-propagating cosine waves.
-In contrast with previous results, the proof, which relies on a carefully constructed Lyapunov-Schmidt reduction, implies the existence of all small-amplitude Wilton ripples of the Kawahara equation, of which there are countably infinite.
-Though this result pertains only to the Kawahara equation, the method of proof likely extends to most nonlinear dispersive equations admitting Wilton ripple solutions. \\\\ {\bf Keywords}: Kawahara Equation, \and \and Periodic Traveling Waves, \and Resonant Solutions, \and Wilton Ripples, \and Lyapunov-Schmidt Reduction, \and Nonsimple Local Bifurcations \\\\ \textbf{Acknowledgments}: This work was funded by the National Science Foundation through grant NSF-DMS-2402044.
+We investigate the existence of Wilton ripple solutions of the Kawahara equation.
+Without loss of generality, these are $2\pi$-periodic, traveling-wave solutions whose profiles at zero amplitude have a codimension-1 bifurcation from a linear combination of $\cos(x)$ and $\cos(Kx)$ for $K \in \mathbb{N} \setminus \{1\}$.
+Using a Lyapunov-Schmidt reduction, we prove the existence of these solutions for all $K$, in contrast to previous work demonstrating existence only for $K = 2$.
+Although the proof holds only for the Kawahara equation, many ideas introduced in the proof can be applied to more general contexts, including Wilton ripples of the gravity-capillary water wave equations. \\\\ {\bf Keywords}: Kawahara Equation, \and \and Periodic Traveling Waves, \and Resonant Solutions, \and Wilton Ripples, \and Lyapunov-Schmidt Reduction, \and Nonsimple Local Bifurcations \\\\ \textbf{Funding Acknowledgments}: This work was funded by the National Science Foundation through grant NSF-DMS-2402044. \\\\